joshuaowalker/specimux/README.md

 ### Diagnostic Information

-Specimux provides detailed information about edit distances when run in `--diagnostics` mode.
-This information can be crucial for understanding the error-correcting capabilities of your barcode set.
+Specimux provides detailed information about edit distances when run in `-d` / `--diagnostics` mode.
+This information can be important for understanding the error-correcting capabilities of your barcode set.
 For example:

 ```
 2024-09-16 15:52:37,784 - INFO - Maximum edit distances set to 3 (barcode) and 6 (primer)